 Families can talk about documentation.
 Parents might help kids create notebooks for family events, such as a notebook containing itineraries, maps, and information for an upcoming family trip.

 Parents might help kids set up OneNote as a note-taking app they can use for notes they take in classes at school.

-- Devices: iPad, Mac, Android, Chromebook, Fire phone, Kindle Fire, Apps for Windows, Windows Phone
+- Devices: iPad, Mac, Android, Chromebook, Windows app

 - Subjects: Language & Reading: reading, writing